-I summited 7134m Pik Lenin on August 2nd, 2017 climbing solo above 5300m Camp 2, and using a basecamp support package for 3500m Basecamp and 4400m Advanced Basecamp (“Camp 1”) from Central Asian Travel.
+I summited 7134m Pik Lenin on August 2nd, 2017.
+I climbed solo above 5300m Camp 2, using a basecamp support package for 3500m Basecamp and 4400m Advanced Basecamp (“Camp 1”) from Central Asian Travel.
 I roped with other independent climbers while crossing the heavily crevassed lower glacier between 4400m Advanced Base Camp and 5300m Camp 2.
 Images and details from my unsuccessful 2016 Pik Lenin expedition can be found here.

-Following an unsuccessful attempt on Pik Lenin in July of 2016 the mountain and my non-summit had persistently lingered on my mind.
+In July of 2016 I made an unsuccessful attempt on Pik Lenin.
+Afterwards, the mountain and my non-summit had persistently lingered on my mind.
 I thought about the climb almost daily, dwelling upon my feelings of disappointment and considering what had gone wrong.

 In February of 2017 I made a rather unpleasant, and ultimately unsuccessful attempt on a solo of 6893m Ojos del Salado from the Argentine side, via an approach across the vast and barren high altitude Atacama Desert.
 While unsuccessful, reaching only ~6350m due to thigh deep snow, extreme winds, and an incoming storm, I was surprised afterwards by my feelings of acceptance.
 The solo approach from an unacclimated start had been so gruelling that I was glad just to have made it to the base of Ojos, and the snow/weather conditions so poor that progress beyond my high point would indeed have been impossible for me; the non-summit had been entirely out of my control.